ionic-team/ionic-plugin-keyboard/README.md

             </feature>

-Keyboard.scrollWhenKeyboardOpens
+Keyboard.resizeView
 =================

-Shrink the WebView by the specified amount when the keyboard comes up, effectively "scrolling" the page by the specified amount.
+Shift the webview up by the specified offset amount.

-    Keyboard.scrollWhenKeyboardOpens(93.0);
+    Keyboard.shrinkView(93.0);

-To keep the WebView from scrolling when selecting inputs:
+To keep the WebView from shifting when selecting inputs:

-    Keyboard.scrollWhenKeyboardOpens(0.0);
+    Keyboard.shrinkView(0.0);

 To return to default WebView behavior, specify any negative value.

-    Keyboard.scrollWhenKeyboardOpens(-1.0);
+    Keyboard.shrinkView(-1.0);

 Supported Platforms